 Donna De Varona, OLY

 Two-time Olympian and double gold medalist in swimming.
-In 1965, UPI and AP voted her outstanding woman athlete in the world after she set 18 world records and fastest times. de Varona was a sports broadcasting pioneer as the youngest and one of the first women to work in the industry.
+In 1965, UPI and AP voted her outstanding woman athlete in the world after she set 18 world records and fastest times.
+She was a sports broadcasting pioneer, the youngest and one of the first women to work in the industry.
 An Emmy recipient, she used her visibility to advise and advocate for the protection and promotion of Title IX and the Ted Stevens Olympic and Amateur Sports Act.
 As the first President and Chair of the Board of the Women’s Sports Foundation, she helped build the organization into a sustainable, influential entity.
-She has served on presidential commissions for five U.S. Presidents and is a member of the International Olympic Committee Communications Commission.
+She has served on five presidential commissions and is a member of the Seneca Falls Women’s Hall of Fame.
+Currently, she is a member of the International Olympic Committee Communications Commission.

 Martina Navratilova, OLY